 Sustainability Champion, California Higher Education (2008)

-Current Projects: Sustainable Cities Initiative with City of Chico; imagining a sustainability madrasah in Northern California.
+Current Projects: Annual student projects in the Sustainable Cities Initiative with City of Chico; operating a sustainability madrasah in Northern California.

-University of North Carolina at Charlotte Department of History
+Associate Professor of History, University of North Carolina at Charlotte

-Address: Department of History, University of North Carolina at Charlotte, Charlotte, NC 28223
+Address: Department of History, University of North Carolina at Charlotte, 9201 University City Blvd, Charlotte, NC 28223

-Fields of Interest: Modern Britain, environmental history, and the history of science, technology, and medicine
+Fields of Interest: modern Britain; environmental activism; war and the environment; science, technology, and medicine.

 Address: 234 2nd St. #2, Jersey City, NJ 07302